csci104/docker/README.md

 [Windows host](https://docs.docker.com/docker-for-windows/install/):

-- Windows 10 64-bit: Pro, Enterprise, or Education (Build 15063 or later).
+- Windows 10 64-bit: (Build 15063 or later)
-- Hyper-V and Containers Windows features must be enabled.
+  - Pro, Enterprise, or Education: using Hyper-V and Containers Windows features must be enabled
+  - Any Windows 10 version: using WSL2 container backend **(recommended)**

-If you are using Windows 10 Home, you can obtain a "free" license for Windows 10 Education [here](https://viterbiit.usc.edu/services/hardware-software/microsoft-imagine-downloads/).
+If you are using Windows 10 Home, you can obtain a "free" license for Windows 10 Education [here](https://viterbiit.usc.edu/services/hardware-software/microsoft-imagine-downloads/) though this is not required if you use WSL2 for containers.

 [Mac host](https://docs.docker.com/docker-for-mac/install/):